 Not all risks can be guarded against, so to protect against the unknown, it’s wise for a property owner to carry liability insurance sufficient to cover the risk of its intended invitees.

-Exercising reasonable caution in allowing use of land
+Exercising reasonable caution in allowing the use of land

-When individuals are given permission to use land, they become invitees and the landowner owes them duty.
-Landowners can protect themselves, and help prevent injury or death, by taking care to only allow for the safe and responsible use of their land.
+When individuals are permitted to use land, they become invitees, and the landowner owes them duty.
+Landowners can protect themselves and help prevent injury or death by allowing for their land’s safe and responsible use.

 Warning users of dangers

-When there are apparent dangers, clearly warning invitees of the danger can help mitigate the property owner’s risk and prevent injuries or death.
+When there are apparent dangers, warning invitees can help mitigate the property owner’s risk and prevent injuries or death.

 Children and “attractive nuisances”

-Children are naturally attracted to certain objects and curiosities, and property owners must recognize this, and make efforts to protect the property from unauthorized intrusion and/or use of the nuisance by children.
+Children are naturally attracted to particular objects and curiosities, and property owners must recognize this and try to protect the property from unauthorized intrusion and use of the nuisance by children.

 Children are not legally accountable for their actions as they are not viewed as mature enough to form legal intent, so it is the role of adults to be responsible for them.
 The following are potentially considered attractive nuisances: